jonbonazza/puni/README.md

 the string passed in as the resource can be any valid regex.

 The last thing to note is how we actually start the application.
 It is very important to note that configuration must be loaded using the loadConfiguration() method before the start() method is called.
 Otherwise, an exception will be thrown.

+Now, with all of that out of the way, if you run the application with the first command line argument being the path to the config file, you will see that puni starts up all nice like.
+That's all fine and dandy, but the real magic comes into play when you point your web browser to http://localhost:8080/hello.

+You should now see the text _Hello World_ displayed in your browser.
+Et Voila!
+Your first puni app is complete!